Born from NASA technology and perfected for sleep.

 You might feel groggy in the morning, likely because your sleep cycle was interrupted, but what does this mean?

-When you fall asleep, you enter the stages of sleep called non-rapid eye movement (non-REM).
+When you fall asleep, you enter the stages of sleep called non-rapid eye movement (NREM).
 These are split into three sections, each meaning you fall deeper and deeper into sleep.
-The last stage is rapid eye movement (REM), which is where you dream.
+This is followed by a fourth stage, rapid eye movement (REM), which is where you dream.

-To feel fully refreshed when we wake up, we have to go through all 4 stages and reach deep sleep.
-A full night’s sleep will include 5 or 6 sleep cycles, which each take about 90 minutes, totalling 7-9 hours of sleep.
-Our sleep cycle calculator will help you reach the recommended amount of sleep cycles per night making sure you wake up without interruption.
+To feel fully refreshed when we wake up, we must go through all four stages and reach deep sleep.
+A full night’s sleep will include 5 or 6 sleep cycles of these stages, each taking about 90 minutes, totalling 7-9 hours of sleep.
+Our sleep cycle calculator will help you reach the recommended number of sleep cycles per night, making sure you wake up feeling refreshed.

-There are several different types of sleep cycles that allow you to train your brain to rest in shorter intervals, ensuring you still get the right amount of sleep each day.
-These alternative sleep schedules, known as polyphasic sleep cycles, break away from the traditional monophasic (one long stretch of sleep) pattern most people follow.
+Also, there are alternative sleep cycles, like biphasic sleep and polyphasic sleep schedules (e.g., Everyman or Uberman), that allow you to rest in shorter intervals while still ensuring you get the right amount of sleep each day.
+These schedules break away from the traditional monophasic sleep pattern (one long stretch of sleep) that most people follow.

 The trick is to get enough sleep, allowing for 5-6 90-minute sleep cycles, and plan your wake-up time to land during a lighter sleep stage rather than deep sleep.
-This is what our sleep calculator can do for you.
+This is what our sleep calculator does for you.

 However, you can influence your sleep cycles by planning and sticking to a routine, such as going to bed and waking up at the same time every day.
 Learn more about the importance of evening routines.

 To complete 5-6 sleep cycles, you need about 7-9 hours of sleep.
-This is when your brain and body rest for the day, ensuring you can recharge, which can improve overall health and well-being.
-To learn the specifics, read all about what happens to your body during 8 hours of sleep.
+This is when your brain and body rest, ensuring you can recharge, which can improve overall health and well-being.
+To learn the specifics, read all about how much sleep you need.

 If you wake up feeling unmotivated, you might be getting too much sleep, not enough, or interrupting your sleep cycle.